 Carbohydrates: what they are, how they are classified, and what role they play in our diet

-Carbohydrates are one of the three fundamental macronutrients for the human body, along with proteins and fats.
-They are the primary source of energy for our body and play a key role, especially for the functioning of the brain, muscles, and central nervous system.
-However, not all carbohydrates are created equal, and understanding their differences is essential for making informed food choices.
-In this article, we will explain, in a simple but accurate way, what carbohydrates are, how they are classified, what their main derivatives are, and how they behave in our body.
+Carbohydrates are one of the three essential macronutrients for the human body, along with proteins and fats.
+They are the primary source of energy for our bodies and play a key role, especially in the functioning of the brain, muscles, and central nervous system.

-What are carbohydrates?
+What are carbohydrates

 Our body can use carbohydrates immediately as an energy source, or store them as glycogen in the liver and muscles.
 When carbohydrates are scarce, the body can also convert them into fats for long-term storage.